hackclub/winter/docs/README.md

 ## Budget

-What will you be buying, from who, and how much does it cost?
-Please include shipping and taxes.
+What materials will you need for your project?
+Where will you get them?
+How much does it cost?
+Please include all materials, including components you already own.
+Make sure to factor in shipping costs and sales tax.

 | Product         | Supplier/Link                         | Cost   |
 | --------------- | ------------------------------------- | ------ |